"I was so cold and lonely. The crying blue rain was tearing me up" R

 In this last phase of his musical evolution, Jimi really had turned the page here as far as more "psychedelic" rock was concerned.
 Fans who had discovered some of these songs during the 1970 tours finally heard what Jimi was on about.
 The rough-hewn live versions didn't really hint at the rich multilayered arrangements revealed on the tracks assembled here.
 Multi guitar tracks, backing vocals and percussion all lock together creating tight structures that would only have been possible to fully reproduce on stage with a greater number of musicians than just a three piece.
 It had been Jimi's intention to eventually expand the group for live work anyway.

-A respectful illustration by Nancy Reiner.
+A respectful illustration by Nancy Reiner (who was Mike Jeffrey's girlfriend).
 Jimi is like a memory etched into the heavens. - 10/10

 The inner sleeve featured a few photos taken at Maui, Hawaii to promote the film "Rainbow Bridge" which was released shortly after this album and the back cover had the lyrics to "Straight Ahead" over a sunset.
 The End. - see "Alternate Sleeves Part 5"

 Tracks reissued on: "First Rays Of The New Rising Sun" .

 In his last months, Jimi had another project on the boiler with the working title of "Black Gold" and a couple of tracks here ("Drifting" and "Astro Man") were pencilled in by Jimi as part of it.
 Here's more about "Black Gold".